tgorgdotcom/locast2plex/README.md

 ### Incorrect channel numbers

-Sometimes locast2plex will not be able to get the correct channel/subchannel number; either a station will receive an outdated channel number, or (for stations we don't recognize at all) their channel numbers assigned sequentially from 1000 on.
+Sometimes locast2plex will not be able to get the correct channel/subchannel number (perhaps an outdated number or a channel number from a similarly named station outside of the market).
+Stations we don't recognize at all have their channel numbers assigned sequentially from 1000 on.

-One thing you can try is to rerun a script I use to pull station information from the FCC.
-It's `./fcc_facility/get_facilities.py`, and you can run it under python or in a Docker shell.
-The resultant files `fcc_dma_markets_deduped.txt` and `tv_facilities.json` are created when the script complete.
-Just copy the `tv_facilities.json` file to the root of the locast2plex folder and re-scan for channels in Plex.
-If you are using docker, you will need to run the `get_facilities.py` script from the host, then recreate your container/image.
+For now, the easiest way to fix this is to find the correct channel id by research.
+Usually searching the callsign via Google reveals the correct channel number (sometimes we'll see an updated callsign on a the first result as well).
+Wikipedia is also extremely helpful here.

+In the future, I'd like to implement some additional checks and tests for better channel recognition.
+If you run into any problems, feel free to submit an issue so at least I can keep track of it.

 ### Submitting an issue